SysCompass/compass/README.md

   1. Run `service compassd status` to check compass services status.
   2. Run `service httpd status` to check web service status.

- * How to troubleshoot if `comapassd` can not start the services?
+ * How to troubleshoot if `compassd` can not start the services?
    1. Try to remove /var/run/celeryd.pid to release the celeryd lock
    2. Try to remove /var/run/progress_update.pid to release the progress_update lock.